areejl/customer-segmentation/README.md

 # customer-segmentation
-Customer Relationship Management, Customer Segmentation, Clustering, K-Means Clustering Introduction
+Customer Relationship Management, Customer Segmentation, K-Means Clustering

+#Introduction
 Customer segmentation is mostly used to optimize your marketing strategies, maximize a customer's value to your business, and improve customer experience and satisfaction and This will increase the success of your marketing campaign

-Problem
+#Problem
 The marketing team can plan the strategy accordingly, and they must understand the customers, such as who are your target customers.

-Description of the dataset
+#Description of the dataset
 -Unique ID assigned to the customer
 -Gender
 -Annual income
 -Age
 -Score assigned by the mall based on customer behavior and spending nature

-Framing the problem
+#Framing the problem
 clustering our customers into groups using  K-Means Clustering

-Exploring the data – Heatmap – correlation
+#Exploring the data – Heatmap – correlation

 'Annual Income (k$)' are correlated to our target variable ‘Spending Score (1-100)’.
 Variable ‘Age' are negatively correlated to ‘Spending Score (1-100)’